 This example is only for illustrative purposes and demonstrates how asking ‘Why?’ five times can help you work towards the root cause of an incident or accident.

 It’s something that’s helpful for team to use in the problem-solving process.
 The great thing about the 5 whys method is that it is fairly simple.
 It’s can be used by anyone provided they are shown correctly how to do it.

 Identifying Risk Control Measures - Hierarchy etc. - Step 3

 Once you have determined the main causes of an incident or accident, the next step is to determine improvement actions.

-The Hierarchy of Controls or risk hierarchy is a system used in workplace environments to minimize or eliminate exposure to hazards.
+The Hierarchy of Controls (see our post here) or risk hierarchy is a system used in workplace environments to minimize or eliminate exposure to hazards.
 It can help guide you thought process as you consider your options.

 The risk control concept is taught to managers in industry, to be promoted as standard practice in the workplace.
 Various illustrations are used to depict this system, most commonly a triangle.
 Let’s take look at what it looks like…